IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 Transformation Rules Syntax
 -----------------------------------------

-Transformation rules consists of one or more TABLE statements, where each TABLE statement is followed by one or more FIELD statements.
+Transformation rules consists of one or more TABLE statements, where each TABLE statement is followed by zero or more FIELD statements that specify what REDCap fields are stored in the table.
 Each statement needs to be on its own line.

     TABLE, <table_name>, <parent_table|primary_key_name>, <rows_type>
     FIELD, <field_name>, <field_type>[, <database_field_name>]